Mnemonic3D/FLSunT1/Calibration Must Do's/Tips.md

 - Download this calibration cube: <a href="https://makerworld.com/en/models/620292">Mnemonic3D</a>

 - Slice it and print it.

-- Once printed, measure the X and Y dimensions.
 The values ​​of this model are: X=20mm / Y=20mm.

 - If you notice a deviation in the measured dimensions, it's necessary to apply a correction.